Service Orders with a Single Appointment: General Information

 In this chapter, you will learn how to do the following:

-• Create a service order with the service requested by a customer
+• Create a service order based on a customer’s service request

-• Create an appointment and assign a staff member to perform the service
+• Schedule an appointment and assign a staff member to perform the service

-• Close the appointment and run service order billing
+• Close the appointment and process billing for the service order

 Applicable Scenarios